robotology/gym-ignition/README.md

 Developers should install separately the C++ and Python components.

-1. Install all the Ignition Robotics suit excluding `ign-gazebo` following the [official documentation](https://ignitionrobotics.org/docs/latest/install)

-2. Install `ign-gazebo` from our [temporary fork](https://github.com/diegoferigo/ign-gazebo)

-3. Clone this repository
+1. Clone this repository

-4. Build and install the CMake project
+1. Build and install the CMake project
    ```sh
    mkdir build
    cd build